Back to School with TT

 Take a bow and some strings with you if you decide to scamper around Newark on the Town, Castle and River treasure hunt – you could put them to use when you reach the Newark Violin School, where those intrigued by instrument craft can earn degrees in creating and repairing beautiful violins, guitars and woodwind instruments.
 Or, to unearth twisting tales and visit the birthplace of one of the UK’s most famous bands who put instruments, and their voices, to good use, the Liverpool – Home of the Beatles Trail is the detective mystery you’ll want to solve!

 As any member of TTHQ can tell you, our knowledge of geography has shot up since we started delving into Trail adventures!
-Name a place, and we can almost always tell you where it is and if we have a Trail there – ideal for quizzes, really!
-If you joined us for some Coast and Countryside Adventures, you’d know that there are some stunning sites to explore in the UK’s 15 National Parks.
-But there are so many more stunning features to discover across the country, whether protected by National Parks, World Heritage Sites or Areas of Outstanding Natural Beauty, or just hidden gems you’ll unearth along the way.
+Name a place in the UK, and we can almost always tell you where it is and if we have a Trail there – ideal for quizzes, really!
+There are so many stunning features to discover across the country, whether protected by National Parks, World Heritage Sites and Areas of Outstanding Natural Beauty, or just hidden gems you’ll unearth along the way.

 Act like an ace agent as you crack the code on the Portstewart spy mission, then hop into your undercover vehicle and travel up the coast to take in the breathtaking Giants Causeway, formed 50-60 million years ago!
-If you’re ready to keep rocking (and gorge on some cheese), sample the Cheddar treasure hunt and wind your way through the market town, through the nearby limestone gorge, carved out by post-Ice Age melting, and past the famous Gough Cave (currently closed, but well worth a visit when open).
+If you’re ready to keep rocking (and gorge on some cheese), sample the Cheddar treasure hunt and wind your way through the market town, the nearby limestone gorge, carved out by post-Ice Age melting, and past the famous Gough's Cave (well worth a visit when open).

 While the Ice Ages worked their magic inland, the fabulous force of the sea has done some brilliant things to our coastline.
 Head to the south coast and see Durdle Door up close as you patrol along the South West Coast Path on the Lulworth Cove detective mystery.
 As well as inspecting the iconic limestone arch, you’ll be examining the evidence along the Jurassic Coast – a fossil hunter’s paradise.
 Further along the coast, figure out ‘whodunnit’ on the Eastbourne detective mystery, then relax after your case with a trip to see the memorable Seven Sisters chalk cliffs – a true English landmark.
 Over the water in the Isle of Wight, soak up more natural wonders on the Needles and Alum Bay spy mission, avoiding enemy agents as you crack the code beside the impressive chalk stacks sticking out into the sea.